A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more

+As to the contributions of this paper, (i) we propose and apply a new method allowing us to identify the trend of sorting along spousal education by controlling for sorting along race (and also, the other way around). (ii) Our supplementary analysis presents some new considerations in favor of characterizing the degree of sorting by the LL-measure. (iii) Finally, we interpret our empirical findings in a broad context.
+In the introduction, we already shed light on their relationship with the income inequality literature and the demography literature identifying social gaps by the differences in group-specific life expectancies.
+In Section \ref{sec:disc} we discuss their relationship with the status-cast exchange hypothesis, some survey evidence, and a historian's narrative of the New Deal order and the neoliberal order.

-The rest of the paper is structured as follows.
-Section \ref{sec:eq} presents some characterizations of the equilibrium in the marriage market.
-Section \ref{sec:met} presents the methodology suitable to identify changes in marital preferences: it introduces the decomposition scheme and the original Naszodi--Mendonca method (applicable to study sorting along a single dimension), and develops the generalized Naszodi--Mendonca method suitable for studying sorting along multiple dimensions.
-Section \ref{sec:emp} illustrates the application of the generalized Naszodi--Mendonca method by using US data from 1980 and 1990.
+The rest of the paper is \textit{structured} as follows.
+Section \ref{sec:eq} describes how we characterize the equilibrium in the marriage market.
+Section \ref{sec:met} presents the method designed for identifying changes in marital preferences: it introduces the original NM-method (applicable to study sorting along a single dimension), motivates its use, and develops the GNM-method (suitable for studying sorting along multiple dimensions).\footnote{Readers already familiar with the NM may turn directly to Subsection \ref{sec:GNM}.} Section \ref{sec:emp} applies the GNM-method using US census data.
+In Section \ref{sec:disc}, we discuss the significance of the empirical findings.
 Finally, Section \ref{sec:concl} concludes the paper.